diviningwater/RS_of_Land_Surfaces_laboratory/README.md

   <a href="https://www.python.org/downloads/"><img src="https://img.shields.io/badge/python-3.6%20|%203.7|%203.8-brightgreen.svg" alt="Python supported"></a>

 # CEE5003_RS_of_Land_Surfaces_lab_material
-This is an ongoing work to integrate Google EarthEngine (GEE) API funtionality into HydroShare in Python 3.x language for the Utah State University CEE/PSC/WATS 5003/6003 Remote Sensing of Land Surfaces Spring class.
+This is a series of Jupyter notebooks that integrate Google EarthEngine (GEE) API funtionality into HydroShare in Python 3.x language for the Utah State University CEE/PSC/WATS 5003/6003 Remote Sensing of Land Surfaces Spring class.

 ### Objectives of this git repository:

 * Use HydroShare to teach remote sensing under limited local computing (cloud resources).

-* Investigate ways to do research by combining Google EarthEngine API, Google Drive API, and HydroShare.
+* Showcase ways to do research by combining Google EarthEngine API, Google Drive API, and HydroShare.

 * Bring into Python language available online GEE JavaScript/Python examples.